fish-ball/django-fullclean/README.md

 Now you will properly get an error when the `clean()` checking does not pass during model instance `save()`.

+## Session Model

+In order to prevent problems, django-fullclean ignores the Session model.
+If you are not using Django's built-in Session model, use the `FULLCLEAN_SESSION_MODEL` setting to provide the correct model for django-fullclean to ignore.
+For instance, if you are using the `user_session` package, you would add the following to your settings.py file:

+    FULLCLEAN_SESSION_MODEL = 'user_sessions.models.Session'

 ## Advanced Usage

 If there are specific apps or models you wish to exclude from processing, use the